 Things to Think About When Choosing a Study Abroad Program:

 2. Determine your academic needs.
 Look for schools with the course offerings you need.
-Consult the Director of International Services for a list of schools that are a good fit for your major.
+Consult the Office of International Services for a guidance on schools that are a good fit for your major.

 3. Do you want to study a language?
 Think about your future career goals.
 Would having knowledge of another language be an asset in your industry?
 If so, first consider which language, then plan a study abroad experience that will provide you with the oppotunity to learn that language.

 4. What type of university setting are you looking for?
 Do you want to be on a suburban campus like Lasell or would you prefer to be right in the middle of the city like Boston University or Suffolk University?

 5. What size institution do you want to study at?
 Many of the schools on the Lasell College Approved Program list are big schools (25,000 + students).
 Do you want your study abroad experience to be at a school that is the opposite of Lasell or similar to Lasell in size?
 What environment do you learn best in?

 6. Consider your housing options - do you want to live in an apartment, a residence hall or a homestay?
 If learning a language is important to you, consider a homestay where you will be immersed in the language and have plenty of opportunity to practice.

 7. Is a having a meal plan important to you?
 Many programs do not offer meal plans but a select few do.
 If you do not like to cook or would prefer to pay for all your meals upfront then a meal plan may be the best choice for you.
 Students who do not have a meal plan with their program will live in an apartment or residence hall with a fully furnished kitchen (you do the grocery shopping, but all pots, pans, and dishes are provided).